 The trail rises steeply, with a chain-link fence blocking off the steep drop-offs.

 When you pass the ½-mile marker, keep going.
 You’re still over a half-mile from the top.

 The second half of the trail consists of large boulders.

 Scramble over them and keep heading up.

 Along the way, you’ll see lots of brown trail signs marking the way.

-The Echo Canyon Trail is very clearly marked, and is also extremely popular.
+The Echo Canyon Trail is very clearly marked, and is also highly popular.
 If you ever lose your way just ask (or follow) the other hikers.

 If you need to stop and eat a snack, go for it.
 Drink lots of water.

 And always step carefully, watching for loose rocks along the path.